QHYangMadoka/Machine-Learning-Industrial-Steam-Volume-Prediction/README.md

 # Industrial Steam Volume Prediction

 This project aims to predict industrial steam volume based on boiler sensor data, originally provided as part of a machine learning competition on the Alibaba Tianchi platform.
+This is my first machine learning project, focusing on predicting industrial steam volume based on boiler sensor data from the Alibaba Tianchi platform.
+This project is organized into four main parts, each contained in a Jupyter notebook:

+1. **Data Exploration**
+2. **Feature Engineering**
+3. **Model Predictions**
+4. **Model Fusion**

 ## Project Background